 Solutions:

-• Use digital systems for scheduling and electronic medical records (EMRs) to streamline requests and reporting processes, ensuring efficient integration with overall patient care activities.
+• Use digital scheduling systems and electronic medical records (EMRs) to streamline requests and reporting processes, ensuring efficient integration with overall patient care activities.

 • Foster close communication between radiology departments, nursing staff, and physicians to coordinate timing and prepare patients adequately for mobile X‑ray procedures.